OnePageCRM/OnePageCRM.github.io/_posts/2019-10-22-split-pane-and-conquering-design-challenges.md

 ### In practice

-So the first question was; How I can enable the user to access two layouts for the same page?
+So my first question was; How can I let the user access two layouts for the same page?

-This is in fact very simple in CSS.
-We are using two CSS classes for the `<body>` of the page, one set of CSS rules for common elements of the two views and two different sets of rules just for differences in each layout.
+This is, in fact, very simple in `CSS`.
+We are using two `CSS` classes for the `<body>` of the page, one set of `CSS` rules for common elements of the two views, and two different sets of rules just for the differences in each layout.
 Quick and simple.

 Unfortunately, this  method can also be a little bit tricky.
 When creating the frontend design for an app like OnePageCRM I had to think about lots of details - like how to make sure I kept the simplified design but also ensure that it remained elegant given that there are lots of content in small boxes next to one another surrounded by icons, tooltips and popups.
 All of those elements have to look nice and clear, be readable, useful, pixel perfect and responsive at the same time.